Explore how your team can use Hiver.

 Key Features

-Email support: Efficiently manage shared inboxes like payroll@ and invoices@, assign ownership to emails, and have complete visibility over who is working on what email.
-Track the resolution status of every query – ‘open’, ‘pending’, and ‘closed’ – anytime, anywhere.
+Email management: Efficiently manage group inboxes like payroll@ and invoices@ and ensure everyone in the tema can access incoming emails.
+Assign ownership of emails to employees, and have complete visibility over who is working on what email.
+Track the resolution status of every query and know whether it is ‘open’, ‘pending’, or ‘closed’.

 Filter emails by Tags for faster access.
 Segment employee or vendor queries based on type – product bugs, payment issues, refunds, exchanges – or based on urgency – urgent, not-so-urgent, and so on.